cthomas-ml/c-thomas-bio/index.md

 <img src="./assets/images/optical-table.png" style="float: right; padding-left: 10px; padding-top:10px" width="50%" height="auto">

-I earned my PhD in Atomic Physics from [UC Berkeley](http://ultracold.physics.berkeley.edu), for which I was awarded the [DOE SCGF](https://science.osti.gov/wdts/scgf) and [NSF GRFP](https://www.nsfgrfp.org) fellowships.
+I completed my PhD in Atomic Physics at [UC Berkeley](http://ultracold.physics.berkeley.edu), for which I was awarded the [DOE SCGF](https://science.osti.gov/wdts/scgf) and [NSF GRFP](https://www.nsfgrfp.org) fellowships.
 Driven to understand quantum systems and the laws that underpin our physical universe, I studied macroscopic quantum states of matter called Bose-Einstein Condensates (BECs) in highly-controlled and well-understood environments.
 Together with my team, I built laser and high-vacuum systems to create, manipulate, and image the quantum wavefunctions of BECs and study how complex properties of real materials emerge.
 Find an accessible explanation in the first chapter of my dissertation.
 Based on this research I was recognized as one of [Scientific American's 30 under 30](https://www.scientificamerican.com/article/lindau-claire-thomas/).

 <img src="./assets/images/qc.png" style="float: left; padding-right: 10px; padding-bottom: 30px;" width="25%" height="auto">